Jacob Barandes

 On Causal Locality in a Deflationary Account of Quantum Theory

 Lunch Time Talk (LTT), The Center for Philosophy of Science, University of Pittsburgh.
-March 26, 2024. (announcement, YouTube)
+March 26, 2024. (announcement, video, YouTube)

 New Foundations for Quantum Theory